• Skip to primary navigation

-By removing one simple word from my vocabulary, I completely changed my perspective on mothering, life, and finding joy.
+By removing one simple word from my vocabulary, I shut down the “mom guilt” and completely changed my perspective on mothering, life, and finding joy.

 Several years ago I made a decision that changed the way I think about my daily choices.